phil-mansfield/symphony/docs/source/getting_started.rst

 .. image:: mah.png
    :width: 500

-Here we see that our subhaloes spend most of their time in the simulation building up mass prior to falling in.
+Here we see that our subhalos spend most of their time in the simulation building up mass prior to falling in.
 The earlier-infalling halos shown here don't last for very long: they disrupt in a few snapshots!
-Others, like the green subhalo last much longer.
+Others, like the green subhalo survive much longer.

 Let's review the concepts that went into creating this image: